firstbatchxyz/dnet-tui/README.md

 ## Contributions

 The code is structured so that all "windows" are thought of as their own modules, and they implement the required methods via `impl App` and `impl AppState` within their own file, with respect to visibility.
+Within each `impl App` we expect the following methods:

+- `draw_*` to handle drawing on screen (called via `terminal.draw`)
+- `tick_*` to handle ticks (effect within the running loop)
+- `handle_*` to handle inputs from the user

 ## License